How to participate in WECG

 To get on our email list for meeting announcements, upcoming events, etc., or for questions or feedback, email info@wecg.org.

-While various training opportunities arise throughout the year, there are some basic training requirements.
+While various training opportunities arise throughout the year, there are five basic membership requirements at this time.
+The basic requirements for Full membership of both are:

-Give copies of your training certificates to the Membership Coordinator.
+Give copies of your training certificates and license to the Membership Coordinator.
+Additionally, once you’re a member*, we ask that you do the following to keep your membership current:

 5. Check In